Scaling Quantum Machine Learning without Tricks: Full-Resolution and Diverse Image Generation: Discussion

 Our work aims to advance quantum image generation.
 However, we emphasize that neither outperforming classical approaches nor demonstrating quantum advantage is a direct goal.
-For quantitative comparisons with prior works, we employ the Fréchet Inception Distance (FID) \citep{heusel_TTUR_2017}, a widely adopted metric that reflects both visual quality and diversity, albeit with known limitations discussed in App.~\ref{app:quantitative_eval}.
-As our primary quantum baseline, we compare against the patch-generation QGAN of \citet{tsang_HybridQuantumClassical_2023}, with detailed benchmarking results in App.~\ref{app:patch_QGAN}.
-The comparison is conducted for the largest data subsets and patch-QGANs \citet{tsang_HybridQuantumClassical_2023}.
+For quantitative comparisons with prior works, we mainly employ the Fréchet Inception Distance (FID) \citep{heusel_TTUR_2017}, a widely adopted metric that reflects both visual quality and diversity, albeit with known limitations discussed in App.~\ref{app:quantitative_eval}.
+As our primary quantum baseline, we compare against the patch-generation QGAN of \citet{tsang_HybridQuantumClassical_2023}.
+The comparison is conducted for the largest data subsets and patch-QGANs in their original work.
 On the 3-class MNIST, our QGAN achieves an FID of \num{152}, improving upon the patch-QGAN (FID \num{207}).
 On the 2-class Fashion-MNIST, our model reaches an FID of \num{60}, substantially outperforming the patch-QGAN result of \num{179}.
 Among QGAN approaches that do not rely on substantial classical post-processing, these results place our QGAN framework ahead of the previous quantum state-of-the-art.